 “Are you serious?
-Is this some religiosity crap?”
+Is this some kind of religiosity crap?”

 No, it’s not.

-You see, hope is a wonderful thing, and it always makes human beings search for something better than where they currently are, ow what they currently have.
-Like, better marks, a better job, a better neighbourhood, a better relationship…
+You see, hope is a catalyst to growth.
+It makes human beings search for something better than where they currently are, or what they currently have.
+Like better marks.
+A better job.
+A better neighbourhood.
+A better relationship.

 Just like hope motivated you to find out a solution, it can motivate your students as well.
 So, don’t hold back, tell them that as a teacher, you know–

 - Politicians are ruining everything.